mhmmdbdrhmd/mhmmdbdrhmd/README.md

 <strong> Summary :</strong><br>
    The paper introduces a method for tracking seizure states in real-time, using only two EEG channels.
 This technique allows for a more accessible and manageable approach to seizure monitoring. <br><br>

-<strong> Algorithms Used::</strong> Mixed-filter approach, Kalman filter, real-time tracking, classifier for continuous seizure state. <br>
+<strong> Algorithms Used::</strong> Mixed-filter approach, Kalman filter, real-time tracking, Linear Discriminant Analysis (LDA). <br>

   </p></br>